anantakjena/AKSAutomate/Readme.md

 The purpose of this workshop would be to:

 - Refer the famous AKS workshop - https://docs.microsoft.com/en-us/learn/modules/aks-workshop/ as base and build on top of it
 - Use Kubernetes as the tool or orchestration of micro-services
 - Build micro-services of varying nature and tech-stack - NodeJS,
 - Build an automated pipeline and workflow for creating Infrastructure for the deploying micro-services - *3-Step Approach*
 - Extend the pipeline to automate deployment of micro-services
 - Leverage AKS as a hosted service around Kubernetes (a.k.a K8s) for better manageability, less complexity
 - Use the built-in features of AKS for monitoring, security and upgrades
 - Define Resource Quota and appropriate Storage for micro-services

-- Define Network Policies for controlling the communication between different tiers of micro-services

 - Integrating with Azure AD and define RBAC for the cluster and its sub-components

-- Auto Scale microservices horizontally based on CPU utilisation

-- Auto Scale Nodes horizontally

 - Secure cluster as well as various ancillary resources using Private Endpoint

 ###### Pre-requisites, Assumptions

 - A basic knowledge on Containers and MicroServices - *L100*
 - How to build docker image and create containers from it
 - Basic knowledge on K8s (AKS is not mandatory) - *L100*
 - Some knowledge on Azure tools & services viz. *Azure CLI, KeyVault, VNET* etc. would help
 - Apps and Micro-Services would be used interchangeably i.e. both are treated as same in this context

 With this much ammunition, let us get into some action

 ### Plan